pradipk1/backend/Day01 (Node-JS Basics)/README.md

 * This a global literal(variable) in Nodejs.
 * This is a object in which some information gets stored whenever a new process gets started.
-* Windows operating system whenever we execute a program then it is a process for the Wndows.
+* In Windows operating system whenever we execute a program then it is a process for the Windows.

 ## process.argv